codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 > \_\_An academic & unhappy Mind

 Well, actually, I'm not a fan of using academic words to describe things.
 Because those words make everything looks ugly.
-Let's keep using the simple word `type` and ignore the ugly sentence above.
+Let's ignore the ugly sentence above.
 We're gonna find another way to grasp it. :D

 ## Let's play around with numbers